jolespin/veba/install/README.md

 **2. Install VEBA environments**

-Versions <= 1.0.4 are not resource intensive and do not require grid access but took ~1.5 hours (~90 minutes) to download and configure the dependencies.
-However, with the update from CheckM1 -> CheckM2 and antiSMASH, at least 15GB of memory must be available so grid access may be necessary.
+For v1.1.0, this should take ~1.75 hours (~108 minutes).
+With the update from `CheckM1` -> `CheckM2` and installation of `antiSMASH`, at ~15GB of memory must be available so grid access may be necessary.

 ```
 bash install_veba.sh